Email FacebookTwitterMenu burgerClose thin

 Capital Improvement Deduction Limitations

 Capital improvement deductions aren’t useful for every homeowner.
 Federal law excludes many gains on sales of primary residences from capital gains taxes.
-This home sale exclusion is capped at $500,000 for couples and $250,000 for individuals.
+This home sale exclusion caps at $500,000 for couples and $250,000 for individuals.
+2

 In the above example, the gain before capital improvement deductions would have been $300,000, so the taxpayer may have owed taxes on part of the gain before deductions.
 However, homeowners who realize a gain on sale of their homes that is below the exclusion cap don’t owe taxes on the gain.

 Another limitation is that home sellers can’t deduct a capital improvement that has received a tax credit.
-For example, if a homeowner gets a tax credit for adding solar panels, the cost of the panels can’t be deducted as a capital improvement.
+For example, if a homeowner gets a tax credit for adding solar panels, they can’t deduct the cost of the panels as a capital improvement.

 Taxpayers also may need to document the cost of the repairs using receipts and invoices, so it’s best to keep accurate and completed records.
-Repair costs don’t have to be documented when claimed, but the IRS may later ask to see proof.
+You don’t have to document repair costs when you claim them, but the IRS may later ask to see proof.

 Bottom Line